I welcome the Minister of State, Deputy Canney.

 There is a need for more information and data to be gleaned and parsed through and analysed to determine how we can make the digital world a better one to navigate and achieve better outcomes.
 We all benefit from the digital world and the cyberworld but, equally, there are areas in which greater vigilance is required.
 A proper debate is needed on mental health and online safety and there are practices that can be outlawed.
 When I chaired the hearings on the Protection of Life During Pregnancy Bill 2013, many of us were subjected to the most vitriolic emails.
 I was impressed that when I brought one such email to the attention of gardaí in Harcourt Street in Dublin, they were able to trace the computer from which the email had been sent to a particular location, even though it had been routed through many parts of eastern Europe.
 I was most impressed that An Garda Síochána was able to trace it back to a particular person, and I commend the gardaí involved on doing so.

 Senator Freeman and I are not on a crusade against gaming or the digital world but we must ensure that best practice is followed.
 We need to address issues that have so far not been addressed.
 When I met the Minister of State at the Department of Justice and Equality, Deputy Stanton, I was enthused and taken by his sincerity.
 All of us have an obligation to promulgate ideas on various aspects of the cyberworld to help people access information.
-I commend all those involved in many different helpline activities providing a resource and assistance to people.
+I commend all those involved in many different helpline activities providing a resource and assistance for people.

 Part of our difficulty is that there is a generation of people who do not understand what happens online and perhaps have a hands-off approach to their children's activity.
 We need to educate parents and young people.
 I was struck by Senator Lombard's remarks about his daughter.
 Many of us will have nieces and nephews who are much more proficient online than we will ever be.
 That presents its own challenge.